Topological Crystals: Introduction

 To accomplish this, we need to fix a basepoint for \(X\).
 Each path \(\gamma\) in \(X\) starting at this basepoint determines a 1-chain \(c_\gamma\).
 It is easy to show that these 1-chains correspond to the vertices of \(\overline{X}\).
 Furthermore, the graph \(\overline{X}\) has an edge from \(c_\gamma\) to \(c_{\gamma'}\) whenever the path \(\gamma'\) is obtained by adding an extra edge to \(\gamma\).
 We can think of this edge as a straight line segment from \(c_\gamma\) to \(c_{\gamma'}\).

-The hard part is checking that the projection \(\pi\) maps this copy of \(\overline{X}\) into \(Z_1(X,\R)\) in a one-to-one manner.
-In Theorem \ref{embedding_theorem} we prove that this happens precisely when the graph \(X\) has no `bridges': that is, edges whose removal would disconnect \(X\).
-Kotani and Sunada \cite{KotaniSunada} noted that this condition is necessary; with considerably more work we show it is also sufficient.
-The main technical tool is Lemma \ref{decomposition_lemma_2}, which for any path \(\gamma\) decomposes the 1-chain \(c_\gamma\) into manageable pieces.
+Our main result, Theorem \ref{embedding_theorem}, says when the projection \(\pi\) maps this copy of \(\overline{X}\) to \(Z_1(X,\R)\) in a one-to-one manner.
+Eon \cite{Eon1} and Kotani--Sunada \cite{KotaniSunada} argued that \(\pi\) is one-to-one on the vertices of \(\overline{X}\) if and only if the graph \(X\) has no `bridges': that is, edges whose removal would disconnect \(X\).
+We prove this in Theorem \ref{atom_theorem}.
+But we go further and show that if and only if \(X\) has no bridges, \(\pi\) maps the whole graph \(\overline{X}\)---not just its vertices but also its edges---into \(Z_1(X,\R)\) in a one-to-one way.
+In proving this result, our main technical tool is Lemma \ref{decomposition_lemma_2}, which for any path \(\gamma\) decomposes the 1-chain \(c_\gamma\) into manageable pieces.

 We call the resulting copy of \(\overline{X}\) embedded in \(Z_1(X,\R)\) a `topological crystal'.
 For example, let \(X\) be this graph:

 Since \(X\) has 3 edges, the space of 1-chains is 3-dimensional.
 Since \(H_1(X,\R)\) is 2-dimensional, the space of 1-cycles is a plane in this 3-dimensional space.
 If we consider paths \(\gamma\) in \(X\) starting at the red vertex, form the 1-chains \(c_\gamma\), and project them down to this plane, we obtain the following picture: